pinceladasdaweb/YPlaylist/README.md

 YPlaylist.init({
     playlist: 'PLI9_ofA6tjoHDiiPndP_P5EMbOOT0-DmD', // The ID of your Youtube Playlist
     container: $('#container'),                     // domNode to attach to
-    secure: true                                    // auto, true or false.
+    secure: true                                    // "auto", true or false.
 If true all URLs starting with HTTPS
     shuffle: false                                  // If true, Shuffle the playlist, default false });
 ```